top of page

 WhatsApp Image 2026-03-30 at 16.04_edite

 Participation in extracurricular activities increased by 52% during the period the new visual approach was applied.
-The materials covered Escape Rooms, trips to the Cliffs of Moher, Galway, Cork, Belfast and Kilkenny, monthly activity calendars and club events.
-The numbers confirmed what the research had suggested: the audience wasn't disinterested.
-They were waiting to be convinced.
+The programme covered escape rooms, trips to the Cliffs of Moher, Galway, Cork, Belfast and Kilkenny, monthly activity calendars and club events.

-From Dublin — Last updated in March 2026
+Last updated in April 2026

 LinkedIn